Global Innovation Institute

 Connecting health of humans, animals and environments

-As well as ECIT’s expertise in secure, connected intelligence, GII will draw on Queen’s University’s Institute for Health Sciences (IHS) and Institute for Global Food Security (IGFS).
+As well as ECIT’s expertise in secure, connected intelligence, GII will draw on Queen’s University’s Institute for Global Food Security (IGFS) and partnership in Health Data Research UK (HDR-UK).
 Combining these leading-edge skillsets will enable GII to take a “One Health” perspective, connecting intelligence on environments, livestock, human health and whole populations to show how interventions in one domain can lead to benefits in another.

 High performance computing capability to catalyse innovation